-If you have recently changed the name of your LLC or corporation, you’ll need to know how to change your name with the IRS.
+If you have recently changed the name of your LLC or corporation, you’ll need to know how to execute an IRS business name change, as well as an EIN name change.
 It’s your responsibility to make sure that everyone knows your company’s new name, including the IRS.

 Under most circumstances, changing your business name with the IRS will not require a new EIN—though it will require an EIN name change.
 To make this determination, see IRS Publication 1635.